 * Note: The Ontario Developmental Services Housing Taskforce operates at arm’s length from the Ontario government who provided $3MM to fund new innovative housing projects over a 2-year period.
 In year 1, 12 projects were funded by the Housing Taskforce.

 Eric’s Story – I live with a roommate in his own home, and he has outside support come to the house.
 We are roommates who provide each other friendship and I help with things like lunch, letting his dog out, and being there overnight.

-Check out the podcast to hear some creative ways you can find people to share home with, and to hear the Lesson’s Marg has learned helping people with disabilities to create their home.
+Check out the podcast to hear some creative ways you can find people to share a home with and to hear the Lesson Marg has learned helping people with disabilities to create their home.

-A key takeaway for me from the conversation with Marg, and the research that I have done on housing is that families need to start thinking and acting on their own vision for housing.
+A key takeaway for me from the conversation with Marg and the research that I have done on housing is that families need to start thinking and acting on their own vision for housing.
 What does the ideal home look like?
 What does the ideal community look like?
 Take control of your own future.
-Click Here to download the free housing workbook to get started on your solution.

 I thank Marg for coming on the podcast and sharing her experience and stories on housing for people with a disability.

 Community Living St. Marys Housing Booklet: Click Here